dfulmer/spreadsheet-maker/README.md

 pytest --cov=combine_tsv_to_excel2 --cov-report=html - this runs the test and puts an html report in htmlcov directory.

 # Directory apps/2
 combine_tsv.py - had to change .save to .close but then it worked.
 I also updated my test files with this one.
 There were problems caused by using equals signs.
+I think that may have explained all the previous problems.
 This script now makes a spreadsheet, but it does have formatting in the first row.